Probesys/lotemplate/README.md

 The error `UnoException` happens frequently and unpredictably, and this error stops the soffice processus (please note that the API try to re-launch the process by itself).
-This error, particularly annoying, is unfortunately impossible to fix, since it can be caused by multiples soffice (so OpenOffice or LibreOffice) bugs.
+This error, particularly annoying, is unfortunately impossible to fix, since it can be caused by multiples soffice (LibreOffice) bugs.
 Here is a non-exhaustive list of cases that ***can*** cause this bug :
 - The soffice process was simply closed after the connection is established.
 - The `.~lock.[FILENAME].odt#` file is present in the folder where the document is open.
-This file is created when the file is currently edited via libreoffice or openoffice, and deleted when the programs in which it is edited are closed.
+This file is created when the file is currently edited via libreoffice, and deleted when the programs in which it is edited are closed.
 The program try to avoid this error by deleting this file at document opening.
 - The first line of the document is occupied by a table or another dynamic element (just jump a line, it will solve the problem)